Block Forms

 Adding a Date Picker to your forms

+This method is for legacy forms only!
+If you use block forms you have built-in date pickers already.
 Custom Fields can store different values from your subscribers.
 If you like to create a Birthday campaign for instance you have to set up a date field.
-By default, there’s no date picker applied to that field as the look wouldn’t match your theme.
+By default, there’s no date picker applied to that field […]

 Read More